YasolQIPSolver/yasol.github.io/docs/About_Yasol.md

 In a recent computational study we showed that solving robust discrete problems with multiple stages is well within the reach of our solver <sup>2</sup>.
 It makes intensive use of a linear program solver like clp or the lp-solver of cplex.

-For some historical notes on Quantified Programming, Linear Programming and personal credits, we refer to our history page.
+For some historical notes on Quantified Programming, Linear Programming and personal credits, we refer to our [history page](Credits.md#history-q-mip-and-others).

-For details of how to use the solver and about details of input formats etc. we refer to our download page.
+For details of how to use the solver and about details of input formats etc. we refer to our [download page](Download.md).

-<sup>1</sup> Thorsten Ederer, Michael Hartisch, Ulf Lorenz, Thomas Opfer, Jan Wolf.
-Yasol: An Open Source Solver for Quantified Mixed Integer Programs.
-ACG 2017: 224-233
+<sup>1</sup> Thorsten Ederer, Michael Hartisch, Ulf Lorenz, Thomas Opfer, Jan Wolf. <a href=https://link.springer.com/content/pdf/10.1007/978-3-319-71649-7_19.pdf target="_blank">Yasol: An Open Source Solver for Quantified Mixed Integer Programs.</a> ACG 2017: 224-233

-<sup>2</sup> Marc Goerigk, Michael Hartisch.
-Multistage Robust Discrete Optimization via Quantified Integer Programming.
-Computers & Operations Research, 135:105434, 2021
+<sup>2</sup> Marc Goerigk, Michael Hartisch. <a href=https://www.sciencedirect.com/science/article/pii/S0305054821001908?via%3Dihub target="_blank">Multistage Robust Discrete Optimization via Quantified Integer Programming.</a> Computers & Operations Research, 135:105434, 2021

-<sup>3</sup> Michael Hartisch, Ulf Lorenz.
-A general model-and-run solver for multistage robust discrete linear optimization.
-Submitted to INFORMS Journal on Computing, 2023
+<sup>3</sup> Michael Hartisch, Ulf Lorenz. <a href=https://arxiv.org/abs/2210.11132 target="_blank">A general model-and-run solver for multistage robust discrete linear optimization.</a> Submitted to INFORMS Journal on Computing, 2023

 ---